-a) a description of the procedure for identification and assessment of different natures of mismatches between assets and liabilities, at least with regard to terms and currency;

-b) a description of mitigation techniques to be used and the expected effect of relevant risk-mitigating techniques on asset-liability management;

-c) a description of deliberate mismatches permitted;

-d) a description of the underlying methodology and frequency of stress tests and scenario tests to be carried out.

-2.123.
-Asset-liability management (ALM) is the management of a business in such a way that decisions on assets and liabilities are coordinated in order to manage the exposure to the risk associated with the variation of their economic values.

-- 2.124.
-Along with the investment strategy, an ALM strategy describes how financial and insurance risks will be managed in an asset-liability framework in the short, medium and long term.
-Where appropriate the investment strategy and the ALM-strategy could be integrated in a combined investment/ALMstrategy.
-The respective written policies are expected to reflect the implementation of these strategies. - 2.125.
-When choosing from the different ALM techniques available for measuring risk exposure, an undertaking relies on measurement tools that are consistent with the risk characteristics of the lines of business and its risk tolerance limits. - 2.126.
-In order to provide for the effective management of assets and liabilities, the undertaking needs to ensure appropriate and continuing liaison between the different areas within its business involved in the ALM, such as offbalance sheet exposures or introduction of new products. - 2.127.
-The management of the term structure of the portfolio is mainly done according to the term structure of the liabilities.
+- a) a description of the procedure for identification and assessment of different natures of mismatches between assets and liabilities, at least with regard to terms and currency; - a description of mitigation techniques to be used and the expected effect of relevant risk-mitigating techniques on asset-liability management; - c) a description of deliberate mismatches permitted; - d) a description of the underlying methodology and frequency of stress tests and scenario tests to be carried out. - 2.123 Asset-liability management (ALM) is the management of a business in such a way that decisions on assets and liabilities are coordinated in order to manage the exposure to the risk associated with the variation of their economic values. - 2.124 Along with the investment strategy, an ALM strategy describes how financial and insurance risks will be managed in an asset-liability framework in the short, medium and long term.
+Where appropriate the investment strategy and the ALM-strategy could be integrated in a combined investment/ALM-strategy. - 2.125 When choosing from the different ALM techniques available for measuring risk exposure, an undertaking relies on measurement tools that are consistent with the risk characteristics of the lines of business and its overall risk tolerance limits. - 2.126 In order to provide for the effective management of assets and liabilities, the undertaking needs to ensure appropriate and continuing liaison between the different areas within its business involved in the ALM, such as off-balance sheet exposures or introduction of new products.

+2.127 The management of the term structure of the portfolio is mainly done according to the term structure of the liabilities.
 A range of more or less sophisticated techniques can be used, e.g. duration, convexity, maturity buckets, according to the nature, size and complexity of the portfolio.
 Size is the factor that most limits the leeway on the management of term structure.

-Guideline 25 - Investment risk management policy
+Guideline 26 - Investment risk management policy